 SELENE plans to observe the solar-terrestrial environment from the lunar orbit.
-The earth ionosphere is observed by an imaging instrument in the wavelength in extreme ultraviolet(304Å) and visible radiations(4278, 5577, 5893, 6300, and longer than 7300Å), which will clarify the global dynamics of the terrestrial plasma environment and auroral activities.
+The earth ionosphere is observed by an imaging instrument in the wavelength ranging from extreme ultraviolet to visible radiation, which will clarify the global dynamics of the terrestrial plasma environment and auroral activities.
+For imaging of the OI emission at 130.4 nm free from the background of Lyman- α , an active filter using a hydrogen absorption cell will be used.
 The planetary radiations up to 30 MHz from Jupiter and Saturn are observed under the extremely low noise environment in which the dominant radiations from the sun and earth are shielded by the Moon itself.
-For the observation of the planetary radiation, the 15 m dipole antennas are shared with the radar sounder experiment.
+For the observation of the planetary radiation, the four 15 m antennas are shared with the radar sounder experiment.